Milwaukee Road class A: History

 The design was fairly conventional but unusual in some aspects.
 One goal was reducing reciprocating mass, which could not be completely balanced.
 This was the reason for the high boiler pressure of 300 psi, which allowed smaller pistons.
-Reciprocating mass of the connecting rods was also reduced with the use of four, rather than the more usual six, driving wheels.
+The reciprocating mass of the connecting rods was also reduced with the use of four driving wheels rather than six.
 The main rods connected to the first pair of driven wheels rather than the (more conventional) second; again, this reduced the reciprocating mass as well as providing more even power throughout the stroke.
 The large 84 in diameter driving wheels reduced piston speed and made high speed less taxing on the machinery.
 The streamlined casings were designed to open easily for servicing; the front end had clamshell doors ahead of the smokebox.